muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

           |                        | * L1 of optional prefix for Bag selectors
           |                        | * L1 of prefix for Interval-Bag selectors
           |                        | * L1 of prefix for Tuple-Bag lits/sels
-          | addition               | * separate terms in Compound-Measure selectors
-          |                        | * L2 of prefix for Compound Measure selectors
     ------+------------------------+---------------------------------------
     ~     | sequences/stitching    | * indicates a sequencing context
           |                        | * L1 of prefix for Bits/Blob literals